 Julianna laughed despite the pain.
 The officers lingering around her cell door followed Taris to the end of the building where he counted the manual override keys before scanning himself out.

 ‘Enjoy the company, Caden,’ he called.
-‘I hear the Council will reach their decision by morning.’
+‘I hear the Council will reach their decision tomorrow morning.’

 ‘Prefer the firing squad,’ Caden called back.
 ‘For what it’s worth.’

 Taris swiped his security clearance to unlock the external doors.
 ‘I prefer a good hanging myself.
 It’s cheaper.’
 His voice trailed out behind the doors that locked tight.

 ‘Well,’ the prisoner muttered, ‘other than a big hole in the ground, I’d say he’s still an asshole.’

 The overhead corridor lights flickered out one at a time, leaving them in sallow moonlight.

 ‘Did they seriously just turn off the lights?’ she whispered as she pulled herself up.

 ‘Every night to save on power,’ he sighed.